 Design: Duplicate straw incorporation experiments were established at Great Knott III, Rothamsted and Far Field I, Woburn in 1987; both are in continuous winter wheat: Rothamsted – Sixteen plots (each 40m2) in four blocks with different rates of straw incorporation (0, 1, 2 & 4 times normal straw yield).
 Woburn – twelve plots (each 43m2) in three blocks with different rates of straw incorporation (0, 1, 2 & 4 times normal straw yield).
 Yields of grain and straw are taken each year, and soil has been sampled after 7, 11 and 22 years of contrasting straw treatments.

 Strengths: These experiments provide a comparison of soil organic matter dynamics in contrasting soil types, at Rothamsted (a silty clay loam) and at Woburn (a sandy loam).
-The experiments have been used recently for studies of soil structure and earthworm activity.
+The experiments have been used recently for studies of soil structure and earthworm activity (see Sizmur et al, 2017 in Key Referenes below).
 The findings at Rothamsted can be compared with those from section 0 on Broadbalk where straw is also incorporated.

 Yields will not be taken from these experiments in 2016 or 2017, but they will continue as a resource to be sampled.
 After harvest 2017 both experiments will be discontinued.

 Design: Continuous maize and barley plots with different amounts of maize tops incorporated.
 Total of 18 plots divided into three blocks.
 The experiment is duplicated at Rothamsted on a silty slay loam and Woburn on a sandy loam.